 However, by controlling enough Feng Shui sites, a faction can create a major shift in history, effectively rewriting all of history from that point.
 Before the game started, the world was a magical world controlled by the Four Monarchs, but then the Ascended gained control of many sites and created our current history.
 In addition, by changing who controlled some of the Feng Shui sites in the 1930s, the Dragons caused the future, originally dominated by the Architects of the Flesh, to be overwritten.

-In Chrono Trigger, a sidequest has Lucca travel back in time to prevent her mother from being crippled.
-As a child, she could do nothing and dedicated her life to science to prevent future accidents.
-If Future!Lucca succeeds in stopping the machine (and thus saving her mother from being crippled), her child self still goes on the same path, for the same reasoning.
+In Chrono Trigger, a late-game sidequest has Lucca travel back in time to the moment her mother was crippled by a large machine.
+As a child, Lucca could do nothing to stop this accident, and dedicated her life to science to prevent future accidents.
+If Future!Lucca succeeds in stopping the machine (and thus saving her mother from being crippled), her child self still dedicates her life to science, for almost the same reason.

 In the Legacy of Kain series of games, they describe changing events of the past via time travel as "throwing pebbles in a river."
 The idea being that history is resilient at self-preservation, and attempting to change it only makes the timeline diverge temporarily, before it quickly rights itself.
 The catch is that there is only one person/thing capable of throwing a big enough "pebble" to actually change the course of history: a paradox.
 So Kain goes about turning Raziel into a walking paradox so that history can be changed.